MikeRogers0/MikeRogersIO/README.md

 ## TODO

+### Posts

+ - TrackChanges
+ - Subscriptions Suck
+ - Do you need a complex site?

 ### Moves gists into posts

 I need to replace all the `{ gist }` type tags with their actual code blocks